lorlouis/blog/articles/how_I_do_container_types_in_C.md

 And many more.

-The only generic data-structure I use not written in this way is my implementation of a primary queue, and I'm planning to rewrite this way in order to make it type-safe, I just haven't taken the time to do it yet.
+The only generic data-structure I use not written in this way is my implementation of a primary queue, and I'm planning to rewrite it this way in order to make it type-safe, I just haven't taken the time to do it yet.

 [github gist with code examples used in this article](https://gist.github.com/lorlouis/ba227cf544fe917aae0365b41e8c2d04)